urbantrout/docs/en/users.md

 Craft calls all member accounts of the system “users”.

-Craft creates the first user account during [installation](installation.md).
-If you stick with Craft Personal, this is the only account you will be able to create.
-If you need more, you will need to [upgrade](/pricing) to either Craft Client or Craft Pro, which offer additional user accounts.
+The first user account is created during [installation](installation.md).
+If you stick with the Solo edition, this is the only account you will be able to create.
+If you need more you can upgrade to the Pro edition, which offers additional user accounts.

 ## Admin Accounts